 Q1.
 When do classes start?

 A1.
 Classes start approximately every 7 weeks (dependent on if there are bank holidays) All the start dates for our classes are on our website.
 Visit our classes page and select the course you would like to attend.

 Q2.
 I’ve not done any formal training with my dog or puppy which class is most suitable?

 A2.
 Our Foundation obedience course is suitable for puppies from 5½ months and dogs of any age

 Q3.
 I’ve done puppy classes somewhere else which class will be suitable for my puppy or dog?

 A4.
 This very much depends on what you covered in class.
 All the class content is listed on each course on our website.
 Take a look and if you have done all of the content then look at the next level.
-The courses are as follows: Puppy Training (Pups can start from 10 – 22 weeks, the sooner the better) Foundation Obedience, suitable for dogs who haven’t done our puppy training or have done very little or no structure training.
+The courses are as follows: Puppy Training (Pups can start from 10 – 22 weeks, the sooner the better) Foundation Obedience, suitable for dogs who haven’t done our puppy training or have done very little or no structured training.
 We can take dogs of any age.
 Novice Obedience is suitable for puppies from 5½ months and older who have completed our puppy training.
-Or if you have completed training somewhere else and is at the same level as the Novice course.
-Intermediate course is suitable for puppies and dogs who have complete our Novice course or similar training elsewhere.
-Advanced / Rally Obedience is suitable for puppies and dogs who have completed our Intermediate obedience training course.
+Or if you have completed training somewhere else and this is at the same level as our puppy training.
+The Intermediate course is suitable for puppies and dogs who have complete our Novice course or similar training elsewhere.

 Q1.
 When is your next training course starting?